timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 53-MISCELLANEOUS RIGHTS AND BENEFITS/CHAPTER 53-MISCELLANEOUS RIGHTS AND BENEFITS.md

   * (2) the Secretary of the Navy, with respect to matters concerning the Navy, the Marine Corps, and the Coast Guard when it is operating as a service in the Navy;

-  * (3) the Secretary of the Air Force, with respect to matters concerning the Air Force; and
+  * (3) the Secretary of the Air Force, with respect to matters concerning the Air Force and the Space Force; and

   * (4) the Secretary of Defense, with respect to personnel of the Department of Defense.